ast-grep/ast-grep.github.io/website/guide/api-usage/js-api.md

 # JavaScript API

+Powered by [napi.rs](https://napi.rs/), ast-grep's JavaScript API enables you to write JavaScript to programmatically inspect and change syntax trees.

 ast-grep's JavaScript API design is pretty stable now.
 No major breaking changes are expected in the future.

+To try out the JavaScript API, you can use the [code sandbox](https://codesandbox.io/p/sandbox/ast-grep-napi-hhx3tj) here.

 ## Installation